Click here to view our video explaining how HELP's Brain Power Program can change your life!

 A change in what a student is taught or expected to learn.
 This term is used in Individualized Education Programs and 504 plans and is often paired with accommodations, which are changes that allow a student to more fully participate in learning.

-multidisciplinary evaluation
+Multidisciplinary evaluation

 An evaluation of a student by at least two professionals, using a few tests.
 The purpose is to see if the student qualifies for special education services.

-multiple intelligences
+Multiple intelligences

 A theory that proposes eight different types of intelligence: linguistic, logical-mathematical, spatial, bodily-kinesthetic, musical, interpersonal, intrapersonal and naturalist.

-multisensory structured language education
+Multisensory structured language education

 An educational approach that uses visual (what students see), auditory (what they hear) and kinesthetic-tactile (what they feel and touch) cues to help students learn.

-native language
+Native language

 The first language a person acquires in life, or the language a person identifies with as a member of an ethnic group.